NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/absolute-solvent-(greater).md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: ""
+description: "Originally formulated as a means of dissolving [[everlasting-adhesive|Everlasting Adhesive]], this powerful solvent can break almost any adhesive's grip. "
-powerTitle: "Effect"
+powerTitle1: "Effect"
-actionEconomy: 1
+actionEconomy1: 1
 type: ([[manipulate]])
 frequency:
-trigger:
+trigger1:
-mechanics: "Originally formulated as a means of dissolving [[everlasting-adhesive|Everlasting Adhesive]], this powerful solvent can break almost any adhesive's grip.
-As absolute solvent is particularly effective against everlasting adhesive, it automatically dissolves everlasting adhesive.
+mechanics1: "As absolute solvent is particularly effective against everlasting adhesive, it automatically dissolves everlasting adhesive.
 It attempts to counteract any other adhesives, such as [[glue-bomb-(lesser)|Glue Bomb]], at 9th-rank and has a counteract modifier of +28."
 powerTitle2:
 actionEconomy2:
 type2: